lukman155/library/README.md

 # 📖 Library <a name="about-project"></a>

-> In this project we learn how to use a module inside your class.
-For this we create a class MyList and a module MyLibrary..
+> In this project, We create a OOP based Library management platform which allows users to create both student and teacher profiles for a school and allows for rental functionalities.

 ## 🛠 Built With <a name="built-with"></a>